 11.1.
-The national body or federation/organiser shall arrange for drug testing to be carried out in compliance with the national regulations governing international sport in their country, the IOC Medical Code, and the CEGC/ICCIC's regulations concerning drug testing.
+The national body or federation/organizer shall arrange for drug testing to be carried out in compliance with the national regulations governing international sport in their country, the IOC Medical Code, and the UIAA COMMISSION's regulations concerning drug testing.